gody10/gody10.github.io/_pages/about.md

   - /about.html
 ---

 Hi I am Odysseas (pronounced as oh - dh ee s - s EH - aa s).
-I am currently a PhD student at [Arizona State University](https://www.asu.edu), under the supervision of Prof. [Eirini Eleni Tsiropoulou](https://sites.google.com/view/eirini-eleni-tsiropoulou/home),  and a member of the PROTON Lab.
+I am looking for PhD opportunities in the field of Computer Vision, NLP, Reinforcement Learning, or in intersections of those.
+I am extremely motivated and passionate about my research and will work hard to make the most out of every opportunity.

 My research interests are focused on leveraging AI to solve real-life problems.
 I believe the future will be shaped by intelligent agents, profoundly transforming society—from everyday jobs to the education system.
 I have extensive experience with problem modeling and solving, leveraging Optimization techniques, Game Theory and Reinforcement learning.
 I also have hands-on experience with Large Language Models, Transformer architectures, and Embedding models such as BERT, as well as Computer Vision architectures — all of which I have applied to tasks such as patent prediction and classification, chatbot development, residential energy management training, and more.